Dragon Cauldron: Plot summary

+The Smith agrees to try to fix the cauldron.
+However, when it is heated and struck on his anvil, the trapped soul within is freed.
+Thorn realizes what needs to be done, and climbing onto the hearth, jumps into the cauldron, fusing his soul into it and enabling the crack to be closed.

-Shimmer then tries to take Thorn back to restore the Inland Sea, but is refused by the Smith, who reveals that he and his wife plan to use Thorn in their fight against the Boneless King with the aid of the two remaining masters, the Unicorn and the Lord of the Flowers.
-Shimmer, Indigo and Monkey manage to steal Thorn back by disguising him as a hammer.
-The three return to River Glen to boil away the Inland Sea using Thorn, but are ambushed by the Boneless King who has rescued his giant white dog and is assisted by Pomfret, still unaware that he is no longer the Butcher.
-In recognition of their repairing the cauldron, the Boneless King imprisons them instead of killing them.
-As he flies off on Pomfret, Monkey and Shimmer see Thorn give a flash of light, seeming to communicate to them that things will work out and giving them hope.
+The Smith reveals that he and the Snail Woman plan to use Thorn in their fight against the Boneless King, but Shimmer, Indigo and Monkey disguise Thorn as a hammer and steal him out of the forge.
+They return to River Glen to boil away the Inland Sea but are ambushed by the King.
+As he flies off on Pomfret, the remaining three see Thorn give a flash of light, seeming to communicate to them that things will work out and giving them hope.